zhued/ICUEM/README.md

 Team Members: Steven Tang, Edward Zhu, Andrew Arnopoulos, Brian Gaydon

-Motivation: Even after being students for a few years here, we still don’t know where things are in the EC.
-It would drastically reduce the time and stress of finding rooms for all occasions.
+# Navigation
+This repo contains 3 main parts: iOS project files, Android project files, and a Node.JS local server that connects with our MongoDB.

+iOS project files can be found in the iOS/ICUEM folder.

+Android project files can be found in the android/MyApplication folder (although not fully implemented).

+Node.JS local API server can be found in the server/ folder and testing for this DB connection can be found in the test/ folder.

+#Want to see what our MongoDB looks like?

+Run(make sure you have basic mongo drivers installed):

+	mongo ds039950.mongolab.com:39950/icuem -u readonly -p readonly

-To use the embedded MongoLab API:
+#To use the embedded Node.JS MongoLab API:

 ####Before you start

 Make sure you have a file named '.env' that contains the MongoLab API key and MongoLab DB connection verification.

 ####Init Server (npm)